 While this may sound like a lot, many people who carry the virus will never display symptoms.
-It is thought that the virus lies dormant in approximately 70-80% of the population and does not cause any visible signs.
+It is thought that the virus lies dormant in the majority of carriers and does not cause any visible illness.
 This means most people who carry the virus remain completely unaware they have it.
 However, for those who do suffer the symptoms – painful blisters on their lips and the surrounding area – the virus is likely to be a recurring nuisance throughout their whole life.

 How does the herpes virus infect people?

 Highly contagious, HSV-1 is usually transmitted through oral-to-oral contact.
 Most people will be exposed to the virus during childhood after coming into close contact (such as a kiss) with an adult carrying the virus.

 Often the initial infection has hardly any symptoms, but in some cases it can cause herpetic gingivostomatitis.
 This affects the gums and mucosa (the lining inside of the mouth) and the infected person will present flu-like symptoms.
 In any case, this first infection is self-limited and subsides in a few days.

 During this stage, the herpes virus travels along the infected zone's sensory nerves, reaching the structures where the corresponding nerve cell bodies (ganglia) are present.
 Most of the time, this structure is the trigeminal ganglion, which has sensory nerves that cover a large part of the face, including the lower part where the mouth is.